teambit/docs/docs/essentials/bit-components.md

     <img src="/img/version-history.png" width="200" alt="Component Version History" />
 </div>

 Each component-version is a snapshot of a component in a specific point in time.
-This means you can use commands like `checkout` to revert a single components to a previous state, while keeping the rest of the components in the workspace in their latest version.
+This means you can use commands like `checkout` to revert a single component to a previous state, while keeping the rest of the components in the workspace in their latest version.

 #### Version Artifacts